untoldengine/UntoldEngine/README.md

 ## Built For

-Untold Engine is designed for developers building custom spatial visualization software on Apple platforms, including:
+Untold Engine is built for developers and teams who:

+- Need **full control over Metal rendering, shaders, and engine systems**
+- Prefer a native **Swift + Metal** architecture on Apple platforms
+- Are building **XR, 3D, or spatial visualization applications**
+- Need to handle **large scenes, streaming data, or custom asset pipelines**
+- Want an open engine they can inspect, modify, extend, and embed

+Common use cases include:

-- Vision Pro and spatial computing apps
+- Vision Pro and ARKit-based spatial computing apps
-- Architectural walkthroughs and large-scene visualizers
+- Architectural walkthroughs and large-scale scene visualizers (interiors, archviz, cities, datasets)
-- Custom rendering pipelines and research prototypes
+- Custom rendering pipelines and graphics research prototypes

 The engine owns the rendering and XR foundation.
 Your app owns the vertical workflow, product experience, and customer-specific behavior.